techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

 - VLANs give you flexibility.
   - VLANS allow for network changes and reconfigurations without physical changes to your network infrastructure saving you time and money, and we all want to save that, right?

-So what’s not to love about VLANs if they give you greater control over network traffic, help optimize network performance, give you better security, and give you managment and flexibility?
+So what’s not to love about VLANs if they give you greater control over network traffic, help optimize network performance, give you better security, and give you management and flexibility?
 Well, for me it was complexity and knowing where to start.

 {% include embed/youtube.html id='v0B2IDEfnjA' %}